Irish Folk Revival 2.0

 Cultural

 Folk music has always carried echoes of mythology—a weaving of personal and collective memory that transforms ordinary lives into extraordinary narratives.
-In Ireland, this mythology has played a vital role in forging national identity, especially during times of social or political upheaval.
+In Ireland, this mythological dimension has played a vital role in forging national identity, especially during periods of social or political upheaval.

-But this modern movement is not without precedent.
-The early 20th-century Irish folk revival also emerged as an assertion of cultural independence, intertwining art and politics to craft a distinctly Irish identity.
-Through grassroots traditions like the “session”—a communal gathering of musicians—and later through global successes like The Dubliners and The Pogues, folk music has always been more than entertainment in Ireland.
-It is a vessel for storytelling, cultural memory, and a profound sense of place.
+The early 20th-century Irish folk revival emerged as an assertion of cultural independence, intertwining artistic expression and political consciousness to craft a distinctly Irish identity separate from British influence.
+Through grassroots traditions like the "session"—a communal gathering of musicians—and later through global successes like The Dubliners and The Pogues, folk music transcended mere entertainment to become a vessel for storytelling, cultural memory, and collective identity.